HM Prison Nottingham: History

-The prison today
+Facility

 Nottingham is a Category B local prison, holding convicted and remand adult males from the local courts in Nottinghamshire and Derbyshire.

 The prison provides education, workshop places and domestic duties to occupy inmates.
 Community projects at the prison include regular visits by local children with special needs.

 Resettlement services at Nottingham offer advice on housing and debt management, as well as assistance with employment.
 There is also a Samaritans Listeners scheme for those prisoners who are considered to be at risk from suicide or self-harm.
 The Listeners scheme at HMP Nottingham is supported by listening volunteers from Nottingham Samaritans.
 Further information on the Samaritans Listeners scheme can be found here:

 There is concern over large numbers of deaths among inmates.
-Notably 5 prisoners died over one month in autumn 2017, 4 believed to be by suicide.
+Notably, five prisoners died over one month in autumn 2017, four believed to be by suicide.
 Deborah Coles of Inquest said, "The fact these deaths occurred within days of arrival at the prison when prisoners are known to be most vulnerable, raise concerns about the processes for identifying and managing risk".

-In January 2018 Peter Clarke, the Chief Inspector of Prisons wrote an urgent notification letter to Justice Secretary David Gauke, advising that three consecutive inspections had found the prison to be "fundamentally unsafe" and warning that there would be "further tragedies" unless safety measures were put in place.
+In January 2018, Peter Clarke, the Chief Inspector of Prisons wrote an urgent notification letter to Justice Secretary David Gauke, advising that three consecutive inspections had found the prison to be "fundamentally unsafe" and warning that there would be "further tragedies" unless safety measures were put in place.
 Clarke maintained three times in succession inspectors had found the prison, "fundamentally unsafe".
 Clarke also wrote, "Inspection findings at HMP Nottingham tell a story of dramatic decline since 2010."
 Clarke claimed, "irrefutable evidence" exists that there had been no response to findings from previous inspection and it was "extraordinary" there had failed to be a more "robust" response.
 Clarke claimed there were sufficient prison officers at Nottingham Prison but over half had less than a year's experience.
 He stated, "It appears that the problems at Nottingham are intractable and that staff there are unable to improve safety despite the fact that this failing increases the vulnerability both of those who are held in the prison and of those who work there."

-There was yet another death in October 2018, the chief inspector of prisons described the prison as "dangerous" and "disrespectful".
-There have been eight suicides at Nottingham Prison since 2016.
+There was yet another death in October 2018, the chief inspector of prisons described the prison as "dangerous" and "disrespectful". ]There have been eight suicides at Nottingham Prison since 2016.
 Peter Clarke suspects suicides might have happened because prisoners could not face life at the "drug-ridden jail" any longer.